Table of contents of the article:

 Future Outlook and Recommended Actions

-The abandonment of JPEG and PNG image formats, now considered obsolete, requires a coordinated and strategic initiative by major browser manufacturers.
-These key players in the digital landscape should form a consortium to effectively orchestrate the transition to more efficient standards such as WebP and AVIF.
-Such a consortium would have the power and influence to implement meaningful change globally, establishing a clear, unified path to abandoning JPEG and PNG on the web.
+The phaseout of JPEG and PNG image formats, now considered obsolete, requires a coordinated and strategic initiative from major browser vendors.
+These key players in the digital landscape should form a consortium to effectively orchestrate the transition to more efficient standards like WebP and AVIF.
+Such a consortium would have the power and influence to implement significant changes globally, establishing a clear and unified path to the phaseout of JPEG and PNG on the web.

 A coordinated action between various browser vendors, including core engine operators such as Webkit and Chromium, could include several steps: